-Archaeology graduate Emma Watts-Plumpkin left university in the summer – but not before being bitten by the digging bug.
-Here she recalls her experiences, from rooky through to old hand.
+Emma Watts-Plumpkin recalls her fieldwork experiences, from rooky through to old hand.

 When you have never been on a dig before, it can be quite a daunting prospect.
 My first excavation was in my initial year at the University of Bristol, and began with an obligatory health and safety briefing — a video straight out of the early 1990s — and it certainly did not give any indication of what to expect.